USS Truman aircraft carrier loses $60M fighter jet in Red Sea, Navy says

 "Sailors towing the aircraft took immediate action to move clear of the aircraft before it fell overboard," the Navy said.

 Fighter jets are routinely towed around the hangar deck to park them where they are needed for any flight operations or other work.
-It is unclear whether there will be an effort to recover the jet.
-F/A-18Es cost more than $60 million, according to the Navy.
+It is unclear whether there will be an effort to recover the jet, which costs about $60 million.

-The Truman has been deployed to the Middle East for months and has recently been involved in stepped-up military operations against the Houthis.
+The Truman has been deployed to the Middle East for months and has recently been involved in stepped-up military operations against the Yemen-based Houthi rebels.
 U.S. Central Command has said that the military has conducted daily strikes, which have been done by fighter jets, bombers, ships and drones.

 The Truman's deployment has already been extended once by Defense Secretary Pete Hegseth by about a month.